-J. Use of Grounds
+I. Use of School Grounds

-Unless students are formally registered for before or after programs, including School extracurricular activities, the school does not have staff available to supervise students present on the grounds outside the general hours.
+Unless students are formally registered for Before School or After School Programs, including School extracurricular activities, the school does not have staff available to supervise students present on the grounds outside the general hours.

-K. Dress Code
+J. Dress Code